 Hunters Point Family

 Hunters Point Family empowers youth, young adults and formerly incarcerated at-risk residents.
 Participants are given the opportunity to re-enter society as stewards of their community and gain customer service, problem-solving and conflict-resolution skills.
-Hunters Point Family provides Public Works with monitors for the highly successful Pit Stop public restroom program, in partnership with the nonprofit organization Urban Alchemy.
-Monitors are responsible for ensuring the general safety, cleanliness and availability of Pit Stops throughout the City.
-Hunters Point Family also provides participants for the Tenderloin and SoMa Clean program, which supports the City's efforts to provide safe, clean and inviting public spaces by removing litter and other waste fro sidewalks, corridors and the right of way in the Tenderloin and South of Market neighborhoods.
+Hunters Point Family provides participants for the Tenderloin and SoMa Clean program, which supports the City's efforts to provide safe, clean and inviting public spaces by removing litter and other waste from sidewalks, corridors and the right of way in the Tenderloin and South of Market neighborhoods.

 The Community Youth Center empowers and strengthens a diverse population of San Francisco youth and their families by providing comprehensive youth development.
 With a focus on low-income, high-need and at-risk Asian Americans, the organization provides job placement and employment training, crisis intervention and more.
 Participants can work with either the Citywide Steam Cleaning program, which provides steam cleaning services throughout the City, or the Litter Receptacle Cleaning program, which provides steam cleaning on trash cans located on sidewalks throughout the City.